Martchus/cpp-utilities/doc/buildvariables.md

 * `EXCLUDE_TESTS_FROM_ALL=ON/OFF`: excludes tests from the all target (enabled by default)
-* `APPEND_GIT_REVISION=ON/OFF`: whether the build script should attempt to append the Git revision and the latest commit ID to the version displayed via --help (enabled by default but has no effect when the source directory is no Git checkout or Git is not installed)
+* `APPEND_GIT_REVISION=ON/OFF`: whether the build script should attempt to append the Git revision and the latest commit ID to the version
+    * displayed via --help
+    * enabled by default but has no effect when the source directory is no Git checkout or Git is not installed
+* `CLANG_FORMAT_ENABLED=ON/OFF`: enables tidy target for code formatting via `clang-format`
+    * can be made unavailable by setting `META_NO_TIDY` in the project file
+    * only available if format rules are available
+    * also enables tidy check executed via `check` target
+* `CLANG_SOURCE_BASED_COVERAGE_ENABLED=ON/OFF`: enables `coverage` target to
+  determine source-based test coverage using Clang/llvm
+    * only available when building with Clang under UNIX
+    * coverage report is stored in build directory

 #### Windows specific
 * `USE_NATIVE_FILE_BUFFER=ON/OFF`: use native function to open file streams